dugancathal/video_conference/tutorial/part1.md

 `$sce` service and its `#trustAsResourceUrl` method.

 After we obtain a 'safe' URL for our local media stream, we can place it in a video element.
-We'll update our `index.haml` template to show it.
-(Don't forget to add a script tag to the `layout.haml` to include our JS code).
+We'll update our HTML template to show it.

 Also, in the event the user decides _not_ to grant us permission to use their media devices, our promise will be rejected and we let them know they did something silly.
-The rejection is passed an error from RTC, but at this point, we really don't care _why_ we can't get media, we just care that we didn't.
+The rejection is also passed an error from RTC, but at this point, we really don't care _why_ we can't get media, we just care that we didn't.

 ```javascript
 // lib/video_conference/public/javascripts/app.js